 Omega-3 fatty acids are a type of polyunsaturated fat.
 A review of the research shows that omega-3 fats can prevent or treat anxiety symptoms.

 While it is best to get omega-3 fats from eating plenty of fatty fish, nuts, and seeds, you can also get omega-3 fats from a fish oil supplement (around 1,500 to 2,000 mg per day).
+This is the omega-3 supplement I take.

 Vitamin B6 is a water-soluble B vitamin.
 One study found that the average intake of vitamin B6 was lower in anxious and depressed people, and the lower the intake of vitamin B6, the higher the chance of anxiety.

 A typical dose of vitamin B6 is around 30 to 50 mg per day, and the highest food sources of vitamin B6 are fish, beef, and poultry.
+If you need a vitamin B6 supplement, this is one I recommend.

 Magnesium is a mineral with many functions in your body.
 But some hormones released during stress can lead to low magnesium levels.
 And research has found that taking a magnesium supplement can lower stress in people with low magnesium levels and can lower cortisol, a marker of stress.